-DFARS 252.242-7006-15(ii) To readily calculate indirect cost rates from the books of accounts;
+DFARS 252.242-7006(c)(15)(ii) To readily calculate indirect cost rates from the books of accounts:

-(15ii), requires the accounting system be designed so it is able to periodically (e.g. monthly), readily calculate year-to-date indirect rates from its accounting records.
+DFARS criterion (15)(ii) requires the accounting system be designed so it is able to periodically (e.g., monthly), readily calculate year-to-date indirect rates from its accounting records.
 Interim indirect rate calculation facilitates management monitoring of provisional indirect billing rates.
-Also, FAR 52.216-7(e) requires the billing rates to be the anticipated final rates and may be revised by the contracting officer or the contractor to prevent substantial overpayment or under payment.
+Also, FAR 52.216-7(e)(1) requires the billing rates to be the anticipated final rates and may be revised by the contracting officer or the contractor to prevent substantial overpayment or underpayment.